arturondg/PE-Platzi_Courses/Numpy_&_Pandas/README.md

 ![Numpy & Pandas](/Assets/Numpy_&_Pandas.png)

 In this course, which is part of Data Analyst path, I learned general topics and handling of Numpy and Pandas libraries.
-https://platzi.com/p/ArturoNDG/curso/2912-course/diploma/detalle/
+In general, Jupyter Notebooks were used. https://platzi.com/p/ArturoNDG/curso/2912-course/diploma/detalle/

 ### Agenda